Aym-brz/projetIA/README.md

 - **No Penalty for Failures**: The pendulum resets in random positions after each training episode.

 ## TODO
-- Finish the environment (pendulum_env.py)
-   - Create the reward function

 - Write the script for the training
-   - Implement the RL algoritm
+   - Implement the RL algoritm (also inlcude a way to save the progression !)
+   - change the launch file to include the training
    - Train the model